Empire Times: Editorial staff

+As of 2026, the magazine is edited by Evangelia, Amelia, and Kailani, with Evangelia as Editor-in Chief.

 Prominent past editors and contributors

 Notable former editors and contributors included Martin Armiger, Greig (HG Nelson) Pickhaver, Steph Key and Kate Ellis.

 Format

 Prior to Voluntary Student Unionism, the paper was printed in a tabloid format on standard newsprint.

 Most issues of Empire Times conform to a certain theme, reflected in the graphical style, and usually in the content itself.
 There are special theme issues such as Corona Times, focusing on COVID-19, or Fempire Times, which is written primarily or exclusively by women.

 Collaborations

 Empire Times has done collaborative issues with other student newspapers.

 In 1973, Dit ego times was a joint publication between University of Adelaide's student newspaper On Dit, South Australian Institute of Technology’s student newspaper Egois, and Empire Times.

 In 2022, On Dit collaborated with Empire Times to produce OnDit x Empire Times, both producing issues to circle around their content censorship for each other's restrictions respectively.